static-frame/static-frame/doc/source/api_transform.rst

 Transformations & Utilities
 =============================================

-The following utilites transform a container into a container of similar size.
+The following utilities transform a container into a container of similar size.

 Index
 --------